Cirrus Minor (song): Writing and recording

 The opening birdsong is from a 1961 recording entitled "Dawn Chorus" and the single bird featured over the organ part is a nightingale also from 1961.
-Both featured on an HMV sound effects single (together with a recording of owls) but presumably the band just borrowed the originals from the EMI sound effects library as EMI owned HMV.
+Both featured on an His Master's Voice sound effects single (together with a recording of owls) but presumably the band just borrowed the originals from the EMI sound effects library as EMI owned His Master's Voice.

 Music

 "Cirrus Minor" has an unusual chord sequence:

-E minor, E flat augmented, G major, C# minor 7, C major 7, C minor 7 and B 7.
+E minor, E flat augmented, G major, C♯ minor 7, C major 7, C minor 7 and B 7.
 The chords are built around the chromatically descending bass line.
 The B 7, C major 7 and G major chords are the only chords which fit into the functional context of the E minor key.
 This chord sequence gives the song a surreal atmosphere.